MEFRREEX/Whitelister/README.md

 - Configuring all messages in a specific file
 - Setting that allows to kick all players when whitelist is enabled
 - Json, SQLite3 and MySQL support
-- English, Russian language support
+- English, Russian and Ukrainian language support

 ## 📷 Screenshots
 ![preview_main.png](.github/preview_main.png)